 Interaction with the physical environment ceases.
 Intangibles, emotions, imagination, thoughts, etc. are freed.

 People who have near death experiences report a sense of lightness, freedom, wellness and joy when outside their bodies.
-That’s what you have to look forward to, and there’s more.
+That’s what you can look forward to.

 It’s a nonphysical universe without end, and you’ve never left it.

-Thoughtful recognition of what should be apparent to you already, i.e., that you are not limited to your perishable human body, should light the way to insight and, I hope, a personal comfort zone.
+Thoughtful recognition of what should be apparent to you already, i.e., that you are not limited to your perishable human body, should light the way to insight and a personal comfort zone.